-In his first working day at the helm of the agency, FERC Chairman Joseph Kelliher last Monday said one of his top priorities will be to review cost-based pricing and market-based policies for natural gas storage.
-He also said he opposed a provision in the House energy bill that would require mandatory reporting of natural gas prices to FERC.
+In his first day at the helm of the agency, FERC Chairman Joseph Kelliher on Monday said one of his top priorities will be to review cost-based pricing and market-based policies for natural gas storage.
+He further noted that he does not favor mandatory reporting of natural gas prices.

-At his inaugural briefing with energy reporters as chairman, he noted that the Federal Energy Regulatory Commission's cost-based pricing policies for storage were established in 1976.
-"After a quarter of a century, I think it's appropriate to take a look at our cost-based pricing policies for gas storage...We should also look at our market-based pricing policies to encourage additional gas storage capacity" to be constructed.
+At a press briefing with energy reporters, he noted that the Federal Energy Regulatory Commission’s cost-based pricing policies for storage were established in 1976.
+“After a quarter of a century, I think it’s appropriate to take a look at our cost-based pricing policies for gas storage…We should also look at our market-based pricing policies to encourage additional gas storage capacity” to be constructed.

 “Last year we saw record levels of gas storage.
 We also saw very high levels of price volatility,” which suggests that natural gas storage capacity in the United States is inadequate, Kelliher noted.